 - When I walk down a crowded street, I often ‘pull back’ from my focusing, naming mind and experience the entire event (rather than looking, naming and thinking about bits of it).

-- I tend to avoid experiences which make me ardently want or not want (especially pornographic sex and violence).
+- I tend to avoid experiences which make me ardently want or not want (pornographic sex, violence, video games, etc.).